Job profile

 • Clubs, cabarets and cruise ships

-• Musical theatre, either in London’s West End or on tour
+• London’s West End or on tour

 • Community dance organisations